tristanlee85/harperdb-demo-app/notes.md

 Attempted `HARPERDB_NEXTJS_MODE=dev harperdb dev .` but this appears to infinitely reload due to changes in the `.next` directory.

+### MQTT WebSocket

+With the Next app in the root directory, MQTT client is unable to establish a connection, perhaps of how the `@harperdb/nextjs` extension is configured?
+APp is now located under `/app`.

 ### Session tracking